oracle-livelabs/database-maa/19c-adg-fundamentals/switchover/switchover-cs.md

 1. In the Oracle Cloud Infrastructure console, navigate to the DB System Details of the ADGHOLAD1 database and scroll down to the Databases section.

     Overview
-    -> Bare Metal, VM and Exadata
+    -> Oracle Base Database (VM, BM)
     -> DB Systems

 2. Select **ADGHOLAD1**
     ![](./images/switchover-03.png)

-3. Click name **DGHOL** and in the next screen scroll down immediately and click on **Data Guard Associations**
+3. In the Databases section click on the name **DGHOL** and in the next screen scroll down and click on **Data Guard Associations (1)** in the left pane.

     ![](./images/switchover-04.png)

 4. Click the 3 dots on the right, and click **Switchover**
     ![](./images/switchover-05.png)

-5. This is a DBA responsibility, so the tooling asks the password.
-Enter the SYS password (WElcome123##) from the Primary database and click **OK** then the role transition starts.
+5. This activity will require some downtime, so the tooling asks for the password.
+Enter the SYS password (WElcome123##) from the Primary database and click **OK**.
+The role transition starts.
     ![](./images/switchover-06.png)

 6. At this point, the lifecycle state will be updating and the role transition happens in the background.